ProjectEvergreen/greenwood-demo-adapter-cloudflare/README.md

 # greenwood-demo-adapter-cloudflare

-A demonstration repo for using Greenwood with Cloudflare Serverless and Edge functions.
+A demonstration repo for using Greenwood with Cloudflare Pages and Edge functions.